When Did Ugly Christmas Sweaters Get So Expensive? Try This Instead

 No matter how many coupons you have from Michaels or Jo-Ann Fabrics, it’ll still be cheaper to find much of the decor you need at the thrift store.
 Look for garlands, tinsel, ornaments and even fabric remnants that can help bring your vision to life.

-It’s even more fun and frugal if you set a budget and make all your crafty friends stick to it. $20?
-Awesome. $10?
+It’s even more fun and frugal if you set a budget and make all your crafty friends stick to it.
+Twenty dollars?
+Awesome.
+Ten?
 Even better.

 Fire up the glue gun, kids.